 I had a bit of an epiphany recently when I realized that digital communications, like many of the people who work in our field, is a Millennial and, like other Millennials, is now in its adulthood.
 Many (though not all) of its growing pains are now behind it.
 That’s something to celebrate as well as reflect on.

-Once upon a time, the Web was beautiful newborn, Facebook was faceless, and the iPhone just a twinkle in Steve Jobs’ eye.
+Once upon a time, the Web was a beautiful newborn, Facebook was faceless, and the iPhone was just a twinkle in Steve Jobs’ eye.
 In the nineties, exciting new media opportunities were popping up like mushrooms on a lawn after a summer rainstorm.
 Eager not to be left behind as these channels emerged, clients clamored for new capabilities from their communications agencies.

 But at the beginning, the digital world could seem bewildering.
 Few of us knew where and how to find audiences on the Web, or how to engage them.
 Many of us didn’t know for certain whether digital would be enduring or a passing fad.
-In the medical communications world, too, FDA guidance on such issues as fair balance and safety information in these new channels was late to arrive.
+In the medical communications world, FDA guidance on such issues as fair balance and safety information in these new channels was late to arrive.
 Metrics, too, were a mystery: should we measure page hits, time spent engaging with the site, links clicked on, or none of the above?
 At first nobody knew.

 So it’s kind of a shock to realize that the Internet is now its 29th year, and so much about how we deal with it has matured.
 Just as Millennials are birthing babies, there’s now a Web-enabled smartphone in just about everyone’s hands today.
 We all Google everything we have questions about, without giving it a second thought.
 All of us, marketers and audiences alike, work, study, and play online as well as offline, almost all the time.